denisapredescu/Introducere-in-robotica/README.md

 **How to play**:

 The minigame is a snake game: a snake of lenght 1 tries to eat the blinking food that is generated random on matrix.
-Every food increases the score with 1 point and the game ends when the snake reaches 10 foods.
+Every food increases the score with 1 point and the game ends when the snake reaches 10 points.

 <details><summary><b>Picture of the setup </b></summary>